Gerardo Mauricio Chávez Montaño: Early years

-Mauricio was born and raised among the border region of San Diego–Tijuana.
+Mauricio was born and raised in the border region of San Diego–Tijuana.
 He earned a Bachelor's degree in International Relations at Boston University.
-He also received a Master's degree in Regional Development from Colegio de la Frontera Norte, specializing in border relations between Mexico and the United States, and earned a Graduate Certificate in Women's Studies at the University of Cincinnati, (2006).
+He also received a Master's degree in Regional Development from Colegio de la Frontera Norte, specializing in border relations between Mexico and the United States.
+He earned a Graduate Certificate in Women's Studies at the University of Cincinnati, (2006).

 Bomberos de Mexicali and Zonkeys de Tijuana

 In 2009, Mauricio was recruited to launch both the Bomberos de Mexicali and Zonkeys de Tijuana basketball franchises of the CIBACOPA circuit.
 The first campaign in 2010 brought positive results to the teams' first season, with winning streaks and play-off bids by both of the franchises.
 The Easter Day earthquake of 2010 that hit Baja California inevitably affected team development, as both franchises were forced to play additional away games, and in the process, sacrifice crucial home games.
-Preparing for the 2011 Season, the teams have found a winning solid base and will seek the CIBACOPA 2011 Championship from February to July 2011.
+Preparing for the 2011 Season, the teams have found a winning solid base.
+They will seek the CIBACOPA 2011 Championship from February to July 2011.